-Each of these categories is pretty wide and includes both high-end and budget models.
+Each category is pretty wide and includes both high-end and budget models.

 While even the lowest-end gaming laptop will easily outperform a $500 business laptop, it may have other dropbacks, such as poorer battery life or less durability.

-At the same time, a $2,500 MacBook Pro will easily match a budget gaming laptop and offer many other advantages over the gaming laptop besides.
+At the same time, an expensive MacBook Pro will easily match a budget gaming laptop and offer many other advantages over it.

 Considering that most people have a reasonably strict spending budget for their devices, it may make more sense to decide on the model that works for your needs within your budget without thinking of laptops in category terms, such as gaming or business.

 4. They Are Overequipped for Many Applications

 Gaming laptops are high-performance tools.
 Among other advanced features, they include top-of-the-line Central Processing Units (CPUs), Graphics Processing Units (GPUs), better screens, and more Random Access Memory (RAM).

 These excellent components help them shine at processor-intensive tasks, such as gaming.
 They are also very useful in some niche professions.